CSaldajeno/cse15l-lab-reports/lab-report1.md

 ![Image2](cat_direct.png)
 * The working directory is `/home/lecture1`
-* Since `lecture1` is already part of the working directory, the cat command is searching for another file of the same name under `lecture1` file, but doesn't find one, therefore outputing no such file or directory.
+* Since `lecture1` is already part of the working directory, the cat command is searching for another file of the same name under the `lecture1` file, but doesn't find one, therefore outputing `no such file or directory`.
 * The output is an error because the command reads lecture1 as another file of the same naem under the working directory, but can't find it.

 ![Image3](cat_file.png)